aerogear/aerogear-digger-installer/README.md

 ### Notes about logging in to the master node

-1. If you are running the playbook locally but pointing at a remote master node then master_url must be set when running the playbook.
+1. If you are running the playbook locally but pointing at a remote master node then login_url must be set when running the playbook.

-2. If you are running the playbook remotely (i.e. while in an ssh session) then master_url does not need to be set as the default address for oc login is https://localhost:8443.
+2. If you are running the playbook remotely (i.e. while in an ssh session) then login_url does not need to be set as the default address for oc login is https://localhost:8443.

 #### Using insecure connections